Use this guideline to know how many questions is too many.

 Discover whether the interviewer has reservations about your candidacy

-Remember, the key to interview success is to focus on the purpose behind each question you ask, rather than how many questions should you ask in an interview.
+Remember, the key to interview success is to focus on the purpose behind each question you ask, rather than how many questions you should ask in an interview.

 Not ready for your next interview?
 Take this short quiz to find out how TopInterview can help you succeed.